-If you try to log off, shut down or hibernate the machine using the Start Menu commands, the end of the current session will be automatically postponed until the recovery is completed.
-Should you decide to switch off the machine with the Power button though, all the changes made to the system since the last boot up would be lost, the system will not be recovered, not even partially, and the only possible solution in this case will be to start the recovery process anew, from a bootable media.
+Please do not shut down or reboot the machine until the recovery is completed.
+If you switch off the machine, all the changes made to the system since the last boot up would be lost.
+The system will not be recovered, not even partially.
+The only possible solution in this case will be to restart the recovery process from a bootable media.